 The series was commissioned by Philip II of Spain, who highly unusually gave Titian an open brief to select his subjects.
 The paintings depict stories from the Roman poet Ovid’s Metamorphoses.
 Because he considered them visual equivalents to poetry, Titian called them his ‘poesie’.
 He distilled in them the knowledge of painting and visual storytelling that he had acquired over five decades as an artist to create some of his most profound statements on human passion and irrationality, on love and death.

-From the original cycle of six paintings, the exhibition will reunite Danaë (1551–3, The Wellington Collection, Apsley House); Venus and Adonis (1554, Prado, Madrid); and Diana and Callisto (1556-9), jointly owned by the National Gallery and the National Galleries of Scotland; and Rape of Europa (1562) from the Isabella Stewart Gardner Museum, Boston, which has not been lent in over a century.
+From the original cycle of six paintings, the exhibition will reunite Danaë (1551–3, The Wellington Collection, Apsley House); Venus and Adonis (1554, Prado, Madrid); Diana and Callisto and Diana and Actaeon (1556-9), jointly owned by the National Gallery and the National Galleries of Scotland; and Rape of Europa (1562) from the Isabella Stewart Gardner Museum, Boston, which has not been lent in over a century.

 Find out more